Valik3201/easybank/README.md

 This is a solution to the [Easybank landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/easybank-landing-page-WaUhkoDN).

-[Frontend Mentor](https://github.com/frontendmentorio) challenges are a great way to enhance your coding skills by building real-world projects.
+[Frontend Mentor](https://github.com/frontendmentorio) challenges are a great way to enhance coding skills by building real-world projects.

 ## Table of contents